Roan United F.C.

 Roan United is a Zambian football club based in Luanshya, in the Zambian Premier League and mostly successful during the early years of Zambian football.
-Indeed, they were the inaugural winners of the ZPL, clinching what was then called the Northern Rhodesia National Football League in 1962.
+They were the inaugural winners of the ZPL, clinching what was then called the Northern Rhodesia National Football League in 1962.
 They play their home matches at Kafubu Stadium.
+On 2 May 2026, Roan United beat Forest Rangers 5 - 1 at Kafubu Stadium to secure a return to the top tier of Zambian Football with a game to spare in the league.
+Roan, Roan.
+United!